meizuflux/private-destination/readme.md

 `499` is for when the user's account is pending authorization. this technically would fall under `403` but I wanted an easier way to change the error page

 # todo list
-rewrite auth to just be username, email, and password. use `passlib` and use `getpass` for script to create admin user

-rewrite app to use html forms instead of js because I hate JS with a passion
+rewrite app to use raw html forms instead of js because I hate JS with a passion

 maybe password reset(?)

 maybe a bulma dark theme since light theme burns my eyes

+*maybe* use `hotwire` or `htmx`